Table statistics in Synapse SQL pool

 Automatic creation of statistic

-You can check if your data warehouse has AUTO_CREATE_STATISTICS configured by running the following command:
+You can check if your SQL pool has AUTO_CREATE_STATISTICS configured by running the following command:

 SELECT name, is_auto_create_stats_on FROM sys.databases

-If your data warehouse does not have AUTO_CREATE_STATISTICS configured, we recommend you enable this property by running the following command:
+If your SQL pool doesn't have AUTO_CREATE_STATISTICS configured, we recommend you enable this property by running the following command: